Last updated: Sep 17, 2019 15:26

-Your personal authentication token, provides secure access to the DigitalZoom Reporting Server.
-To generate the token follow the procedure presented here.
+Your personal authentication token provides secure access to the Reporting server.
+To generate the token, follow the procedure presented here.

-When creating the test report for an execution - the STR includes basic information regarding the test.
+When creating the test report for execution, the STR includes basic information regarding the test.
 In particular, the report identifies the test with:

-- Job name and number that test is part of.
+- The job name and number that the test is part of

 The SDK includes a Platform class that encapsulates the information regarding the device.
 The Platform class includes the following information: